adeelrao007/adeelrao007/README.md

 🚀 100% client satisfaction and relationship <br>
 💪 14 years of experience with dozens of industries<br>
 🎯 Overall 100+ projects delivered<br>
-👨🏻‍💼 Lead and delivered 10 top products<br>
+👨🏻‍💼 Lead and developed and delivered 15 big projects for my companies and clients<br>
 <br><br>
 I have 14 years web development experience.
 I have been developing web applications using Agile methodology with both SQL and NoSQL databases.
 In these years I explored many of the frameworks, cms and custom PhP developments.
 I've strong command on both front-end and back-end technologies.
 I can design and develop large scale applications databases and architectures.<br><br>